PREVENTING SCHOOL EMPLOYEE SEXUAL MISCONDUCT

 Virginia Commonwealth University researchers from the School of Education and the School of Medicine, in partnership with CHILD USA, have been awarded funding by the CDC to study the prevention of school employee sexual misconduct.

 Sexual misconduct by school employees is defined as any conduct directed toward a student which creates a

 sexually hostile learning or school environment and includes sexual or romantic advances; sexual violence; sexual conduct that constitutes a crime; sexual touching; indecent exposure of a sexual nature; sexual remarks, comments, displayed materials, printed materials, electronic media, or jokes.

 Information on Study

-The research team is seeking school districts across the United States to participate in a Centers for Disease Control & Prevention study of effectiveness of a program of prevention of School Employee Sexual Misconduct.
+The research team is seeking school districts across the United States to participate in a Centers for Disease Control & Prevention funded study of effectiveness of a program of prevention of School Employee Sexual Misconduct.

 Participation in the program would include Praesidium online Safety Equation Self-paced training for all staff and administration in the district and surveys of staff, and school policy and practice information sharing.
 Learn more with our fact sheet HERE.

 Participation in the program would require online trainings and surveys.